Maximize Plant Health at Key Growth Stages

 Response-to fungicide (RTF) scores are another great resource that can help you determine which hybrids to focus your investment on.
 The scores are based on randomized, replicated research trials conducted at WinField United Answer Plot® locations and indicate which hybrids have high, medium and low responses to fungicides.
 Your local WinField United retailer can share those RTF scores and help you set a solid strategy based on the response of each hybrid.

 Biostimulant SolutionsIn addition to classic pest control products and foliar nutrient applications, certain bio-based products can also help enhance plant health and performance.

 Voyagro® biostimulant, for example, is a great stress mitigation tool.
 I often recommend this product for high-yielding situations where fertility or moisture stress is a challenge.
-It can be applied during late vegetative through tassel growth stages and applied along with your fungicides.
-In soybeans, you can apply it around R1-R3 during the reproductive pod fill timeframe.
+It can be applied during late vegetative through tassel growth stages along with your fungicides.
+In soybeans, you can apply it around R1-R3 during the reproductive pod fill time frame.

 YieldOn® biostimulant is a newer product designed to support better transport of sugars and nutrients throughout the plant.
 This helps enhance seed weight by packing starches and sugars into the kernel or pod.
 Similar to Voyagro, I recommend applying YieldOn at VT in corn and R1-R3 in soybeans.

 Plant health may sound like just another buzzword, but it’s a critical part of managing a successful crop.
 Your local WinField United retailer is one of the best resources you have when it comes to managing plant health, in-season.
 They can help you scout, identify threats, prioritize purchases and access products.
 Contact them any time to discuss your plant health management plan.

 1 WinField United, 41 locations, 2017.